Learn Korean on a budget: Money Saving Tips

 TTMIK have volumes of material to study from.

-With their free course you get the essential Korean courses, which I highly recommend, as well as, PDF lesson notes and hundreds of free podcasts, videos all for free.
+With their free course you can get the essential Korean courses, which I highly recommend, as well as, PDF lesson notes, and hundreds of free podcasts- plus all of their videos.

 Here is a link to TTMIK YouTube Channel.

 How to Study Korean:

-This website is a students goldmine for material.
-It’s meticulously structured into levels and has some money detailed examples.
-It’s incredible that it’s still free.
+This website is a Korean language goldmine.
+It is meticulously structured into set levels and has so many detailed examples.
+I can’t believe it’s still free.

-How to Study Korean is a phenomenal resource and if you choose this as your number one platform, you certainly won’t be disappointed.
+How to Study Korean is a phenomenal website, and if you choose this as your number one platform, you certainly won’t be disappointed.

-If I had to choose between the TTMIK and How to Study Korean, I would go with TTMIK.
-But I think which ever one you choose you will certainly progress.
+But, if I had to choose between TTMIK and How to Study Korean I would go with TTMIK.

 Prof. Yoon’s Korean Language Class

 Another good way to learn Korean for free is to use Prof. Yoon’s YouTube classes.
 He does a fantastic job at guiding you through the process of learning Korean.
 You can supplement the classes with some of his books tool.